arengu/arengu.github.io/docs/product/flows/actions.md

 #### Subscribe to list

-It subscribes a new email address to the configured newsletter or updates her information if the provided email address is already subscribed to it.
+It subscribes a new email address to the configured newsletter or updates their information if the provided email address is already subscribed to it.

 ### MailJet